NovaLynxie/CoraBot_Main/README.md

 ***DO NOT USE THIS BRANCH IN PRODUCTION!
-ALL CHANGES HERE ARE EXPERIMENTAL AND / OR BREAKING CHANGES!***
+ALL CHANGES HERE ARE VERY EXPERIMENTAL AND OR MAY BREAK AT ANY TIME!***
 ***Please only use the v4-main branch for stable updates.***
 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
 CoraBot Discord.JS bot for managing your discord guild or community server!